Thomson Foundation

 The Thomson Foundation is a media development not-for-profit organisation based in London, United Kingdom but operating worldwide.
-It was founded in 1962 and was the first charitable foundation with the specific aim of training journalists in developing countries.
+It was founded in 1962 and was the first charitable foundation with the specific aim of training journalists and communications teams in developing countries.
 It celebrated its 60th anniversary in 2022/23.

 Mission

 The goal of the foundation is to promote transparency and media freedom across the world and train journalists in the skills that will help them to perform their role of holding governments and commercial entities to account in the public interest.

 It provides practical training for journalists and communications professionals across the globe working with every type of media.
 Its online academy Journalism Now is a series of interactive courses designed and led by industry experts providing e-learning in digital and multimedia skills.

 History

 The foundation was established in 1962 by the Canadian media businessman Roy Thomson.
 It was set up to champion free, fair and open media in the developing world.

 An extract from the Trust Deed on the formation of the foundation reads as follows:

 "Its purpose is the advancement of knowledge and spiritual enlightenment of all peoples enabling them to achieve closer understanding and to play an informed and responsible role in the affairs of their nation and the world.
 To this end the Foundation’s activities are primarily concerned with the development of modern techniques of mass communications in emergent countries."

 For many years, the organisation was based in Cardiff, Wales, and worked closely with Cardiff University's journalism school.
 In late 2012 it moved to central London and is now based in Camden.

 Established in 2017, Thomson Media gGmbH is the Berlin-based partner organisation of the Thomson Foundation group.